greyshi/ut-events/README.md

 ut-events
 =========

-An android app for accessing events submitted by UT Austin students through a web form linked to by the Daily Texan newspaper
+An android app for accessing events submitted by UT Austin students

+There is also a [web interface](http://utevents.herokuapp.com) for UT Events.
+The repo for that is [ut-events-web](https://github.com/greyshi/ut-events-web).

 ###Primary Features
 * List upcoming events as cards sorted chronologically